Image Of A Cyclist's Cleats As The Cyclist Does An Indoor Cycling Workout On His Trainer

 Almost every cyclist is faced with the same limiting factor — time.
 Here are three indoor workouts that will get you fit in under one hour.

 Let’s face it — there are times when indoor training is a lot more convenient, and potentially more effective, than riding outdoors.
+With indoor cycling platforms — like TrainingPeaks Virtual — offering group rides and racing series, indoor training can even be fun.
 As I’ve moved from being a bike racer with unlimited training time to a working parent and career professional, I’ve learned to embrace indoor cycling as a means of keeping fit and lean so I can have more fun on my outdoor rides.
 As a coach, I also work with a lot of time-crunched athletes who look to indoor cycling to maximize the impact and effectiveness they can get in 60 minutes.
 Below, you’ll find three indoor cycling workouts you should incorporate into your training.

 How to Incorporate Indoor Cycling Workouts Into Your Training Plan